rfincher/WebGPIO2/README.md

 java version "1.6.0_24"
 OpenJDK Runtime Environment (IcedTea6 1.11.3) (6b24-1.11.3-2+rpi1)
 OpenJDK Zero VM (build 20.0-b12, mixed mode)

+Tomcat6 is needed as the Servlet Container to run this web app.
+If you need a smaller Servlet Container to save memory, Winstone or Jetty will probably work too.

 Install Tomcat 6 on the Pi with: sudo apt-get install tomcat6